Consent Orders

 Benefits of a Consent Order in Melbourne

-- Legally Binding: Once approved, the agreement holds the same weight as a court order issued after a trial.
+- Legally Binding: Once approved, it carries the same force as orders made by a judge.

 When to Consider a Consent Order

-- Parenting Arrangements: Determining custody, visitation, and parental responsibilities.
+- Parenting Arrangements: To lock in time with the children, changeovers, and parental responsibilities.

 Get in Touch Today